belle2/basf2/online_book/basf2/b2bii.rst

    You can use this line to get the example file: basf2.find_file('b2bii_input_evtgen_exp_07_BptoD0pip-D0toKpipi0-0.mdst', 'examples', False)

 .. admonition:: Hint
-   :class: toggle xhint
+   :class: toggle xhint stacked

-   `First steering file` lesson is your best friend!
+   :ref:`onlinebook_first_steering_file` lesson is your best friend!

    Remember always using premade particle lists for neutrals, Don't forget to use Belle-style PID for charged particles.

 .. admonition:: Solution
    :class: toggle solution